 DURAN DURAN "SKIN TRADE" (1987)

-This is an excellent live performance and Simon le Bon's vocals are on top form here.
+This is an excellent live performance of "Skin Trade", and Simon le Bon's vocals are on top form here.
 You can watch the official video on the main Duran Duran page.

 Skin Trade was the second track to be released from the Notorious